|

 Scion Exchange Shopping List: ---> Start Planning Now <---

-- Free Grafting Class at 12:30 am - 1:45 hosted by CRFG member Graham Stott
+- Free Grafting Class at 12:30 - 1:45 pm hosted by CRFG member Graham Stott

 - Free Live Grafting Demonstrations, stop, watch, learn, ask questions from several expert CRFG grafters

-- Rootstocks for sale, see shopping list for details (or bring your own to get them grafted)
+- Rootstocks for sale, See shopping list for details (or bring your own to get them grafted)

 - Fruit Tasting: Discover fresh and unusual fruit as we celebrate seasonal bounty